XPRIZE/GLEXP-Team-KitkitSchool/INSTALL.md

 #### Note:
 1. The _mainapp_, _seaworld_ and _bookviewer_ projects build correctly on Mac OS only.
 Other applications build on both Mac and Windows OS.
 2. If any of the applications throw APK signing error then either comment the signing configuration from the app's gradle file or create your own _keystore_ file with the help of steps mentioned [here](https://developer.android.com/studio/publish/app-signing#generate-key).
-3. The _KitkitSchoolLogger_ is a shared module among other projects.
+3. _KitkitSchoolLogger_ module is among other projects.
 4. Set the build variant to __debug__ for all project apps except for the _mainapp_ which is described in point 4 of FAQs below.
 5. There is no need to install _cocos_ application separately for these projects.